Sarah-Wach/sarah-wach/wallet.md

 ### 3. Ideate

-Used method is the crazy 8
+Used method is the Crazy 8

 ![crazy8](assets/crazy8.png)

 ### 4. Prototype

-The Prototype contains a combination of several ideas coming from the crazy 8.
+The Prototype contains a combination of several ideas coming from the Crazy 8.

 ![crazy8](assets/4_prototype_views.png)
 ![crazy8](assets/4_prototype_Perspective.png)